ucsb-cs16-f18-nichols/ucsb-cs16-f18-nichols.github.io/_info/syllabus.md

 # Schedule <a name="schedule"></a>

-For lab, lecture and office hours please check the [course Google Calendar](/info/schedule/) For hw, lab and exam schedule, please check the [assignment calendar](/info/calendar/)
+For office hours please check the [course Google Calendar](/info/schedule/) For hw, lab and exam schedule, please check the [assignment calendar](/info/calendar/)